Pumar/fipe-crawler/README.md

 Crawler for creating a dataset of brand, make, year and price of vehicles.

 Important!
-Download geckodriver for your navigator and operating system, current one is for Mac OS and firefox
+Download geckodriver for your navigator and operating system, current one is for Linux and Firefox